 - Add cold water to a medium mixing bowl and sprinkle gelatin over water.
 Set aside.

-- With a hand mixer or stand mixer on low, slowly add syrup into gelatin mixture by drizzling it down the side of the bowl.
+- With a hand mixer or stand mixer on low, slowly add syrup into the gelatin mixture by drizzling it down the side of the bowl.
 When ingredients are combined, add vanilla.
 Beat on high until mixture is light and fluffy and marshmallow sticks to beaters.
 (If you mix too long the marshmallow will become one big clump and will not pour into your pan.)

 - Spread marshmallow mixture into your prepared pan.

-- Allow pan of marshmallow to dry (several hours or overnight), then turn out on a surface dusted with arrowroot flour or cornstarch.
+- Allow the pan of marshmallow to dry (several hours or overnight), then turn out on a surface dusted with arrowroot flour or cornstarch.
 Cut into squares with a wet or buttered knife.
 Once cut, roll individual marshmallows in a little more starch to prevent sticking.

 - Store your fresh homemade marshmallows in an airtight container.

 - If you dislike the taste of maple syrup, these can also be made with your favorite honey.
-Just be sure to choose a mild honey so the flavor isn’t overpowering.
+Just be sure to choose mild honey so the flavor isn’t overpowering.